readthedocs/readthedocs.org/docs/user/guides/embedding-content.rst

 You can embed any content that is available via an HTML id.

-We built an addon called :doc:`Links Previews </links-preview>` on top of our Embed API that you can enable from addons settings of your project using the :term:`dashboard`.
+We built an addon called :doc:`Links Previews </links-preview>` on top of our Embed API that you can enable from the addons settings of your project using the :term:`dashboard`.

 Inline help on application website
 ----------------------------------